My Landlord Just Gave Me a 10-Day Notice to Comply or Vacate

 - Where to get legal help

 It is a warning from your landlord.
-A landlord who believes you have broken (violated) a major (substantial) rule in your lease, other than not paying rent, may give you this type of notice.
+A landlord who believes you have broken (breached) a major (substantial) rule in your lease, other than not paying rent, may give you this type of notice.

 The notice should tell you exactly which important (“material”) part of the rental agreement the landlord believes you are breaking.
 You then have 10 days from the date you got the notice to stop breaking the rules.